-Stoves are essential because we don’t build camp fires and usually camp in alpine zones where campfires are prohibited because organic matter (wood) is too scarce to burn.
+Stoves are essential because we don’t build campfires and usually camp in alpine zones where campfires are prohibited because organic matter (wood) is too scarce to burn.

-If it is likely the water will freeze before you can drink it, poor it out to maintain the use of the bottle.
+If it is likely the water will freeze before you can drink it, pour the water out to maintain the use of the bottle.

 Hot water in a metal flask will cool down in the course of the day but remain fluid until camp.
 If you can, keep half a cup of liquid water for starting a boil for melting snow (to prevent burning the pot).
 Start each day boiling water to put in the flask.
 For deep cold, only put enough water in regular Nalgene bottles that you can consume before it freezes.
-More on water management here: https://winterbackpacking.com/how-to-keep-your-water-from-freezing/
+More on water management here: How to Keep Your Water from Freezing.

 If you’re an ultralight backpacker who camps without a stove or hot food, adopt a winter exception and bring a reliable stove for melting snow, creating hot water bottles, and warming meals.
 Backup no-cook meals are also recommended.

-If you use a liquid fuel stove always bring a stove repair kit or at least the main wrench and shaker needle.
+If you use a liquid fuel stove always bring a stove repair kit or at least the main wrench and a replacement shaker needle.
 Stoves are critical survival and comfort tools in freezing conditions because they can supply water from melted snow, nighttime warmth from hot water bottles, and hot meals.

 Leave No Trace

 Always practice “leave no trace” ethics.
 Leave nothing in the wilderness—no cherry pits, no sunflower seed shells, no orange peels, no toilet paper, no detergents, no campfire scares, nothing.
 Learn more here.

 Leave what you find, keep wildlife wild, and be considerate of other visitors.